elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio-stencil.md

 app.Run();
 ```

-Notice that nothing specific to Elsa wa added here.
+Notice that nothing specific to Elsa was added here.
 It's a basic setup for an ASP.NET web app with Razor pages.

 In the project, create a new folder called `Pages` and create a new file called `_ViewImports.cshtml` with the following contents: